Emerging Issues in Planning & Zoning

 Recorded On: 09/10/2020

 Part one of this three part series will dig into mining operations and short-term rentals and gain insights into how townships can mitigate the legal issues while addressing the concerns of its residents.
 In the next two segments, we'll review the fundamentals of planning and zoning for both wind and solar energy and learn more about utility-scale, non-residential solar arrays.
-A new session on preparing for solar energy was also added in 2023.
 This entire series combines a how-to guide with real-life practical experiences.
-Segments 1-3 recorded in 2020.
+Note that some information may have changed since recording dates; please consult your planning and zoning department or township attorney for updates.

 Is your township subscribed to MTA Online at the Plus or Premium level?
 Then this series is FREE to you!
 Simply login, then click on MY WEBCASTS then search for this title to start watching now.